Alga-weyni/alga-app/docs/diagrams/Security_Layers.md

 # System Architecture Diagram (Part 3/3)
 ## Security Layers - Defense in Depth Architecture

+**Purpose:** Illustrates the defense-in-depth security model with 6 layers: L0 (Internet threats), L1 (Edge security with DNS/WAF/DDoS protection), L2 (Network firewall and TLS), L3 (Application middleware, authentication, validation), L4 (Data access controls and encryption), and L5 (Monitoring and audit logs).

+**For INSA Audit:** Demonstrates comprehensive security controls at every layer from edge to database.
+Shows compliance with OWASP Top 10, implementation of security headers (CSP, HSTS), encryption at rest and in transit, RBAC, and audit logging required for INSA certification.

 ```mermaid
 flowchart LR
     %% Layer 0: Internet